3. Complete Your Award Booking

 - The minimum value per point you should look for depends on the type of points you need to use—but 1.5 cents per point is a good yardstick.
 We would usually wait for higher values (1.75 cents) for our Ultimate Reward points and use most airline-specific miles at lower values (1.2 cents).

 - Never use your Ultimate Rewards, Membership Rewards, or ThankYou points to book award tickets when you would be receiving less than their "base values" per point.
 Below these values, you can spend fewer points by using them to buy tickets through the credit card company's travel booking site, rather than converting them into frequent flyer miles.
-The normal "base value" is 1.5 cents for Ultimate Rewards points (if you have the Sapphire Reserve), 1 cent for ThankYou and Membership Rewards points, 1.25 cents for Membership Rewards point if you have the Schwab Platinum Card, and 1.54 cents per point if you have the Business Platinum Card.
+The normal "base value" is 1.5 cents for Ultimate Rewards points (if you have the Sapphire Reserve), 1 cent for ThankYou and Membership Rewards points, 1.1 cents (1.25 cents until September) for Membership Rewards point if you have the Schwab Platinum Card, and 1.54 cents per point if you have the Business Platinum Card.
 When deciding what is best, you should lower the "cash" ticket price by factoring in the value of the new frequent flyer tickets you would earn.
 Pay for Any Ticket Using Credit Card Points, Regardless of Award Availability.

 1.5 cents per point is just a recommended starting value.
 The true value for your cutoff should be based on a reasonable expectation of how valuable your points will be (in the foreseeable future).
 You don’t want to hold onto your points forever, in constant search for more valuable redemptions.
 But you also don’t want to use them today, when you can easily get more value for them at a later time.
 If you find you are never taking advantage of your points, lower the cutoff value.
 If you find you never have the points you need, raise the value.
 For more details see How Much are Points Worth?.

 You can also use any point balances you have from fixed-value reward programs.